baksha97/Smacro/README.md

 # Smacro

 Smacro is a command-line interface (CLI) program built with Apple's Swift Argument Parser library.
-This project serves as a learning tool for understanding how to create Swift CLI programs.
+This project served as a learning tool for understanding how to create Swift CLI programs 😄

 ## Features